TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/jwt-auth0.md

 ## Create your API in Tyk

 1. Log in to your Tyk Dashboard
-2. Create a new HTTP API (keeping the default http://httpbin.org upstream URL)
+2. Create a new HTTP API (the default http://httpbin.org upstream URL is fine)

 {{< img src="/img/auth0/tyk-create-api.png" alt="Tyk Create HTTP API" width="400" height="400">}}